 In 1999, her $13 million gift to the Baylor School of Nursing led to the school being formally named the Louise Herrington School of Nursing (LHSON).
 In 2015, another lead gift made possible the purchase of the Baptist General Convention of Texas building in Dallas, which has since become the new academic home for LHSON.
 Inbetween, she established the Lou Ornelas Endowment for the School of Nursing and the Louise Herrington Endowed Scholarship Fund in Nursing and supported a simulation lab to give Baylor nursing students the most real-world experience possible.

 These are just the handful of the countless Baylor women who have made their marks on history; today, Baylor women continue to make huge impacts on the scientific world.
-For instance, Dr. Lori Baker, BA ’93, MA ’94, is vice provost for strategic initiatives and a professor of anthropology, and is recognized nationally for her forensic work in identifying the remains of undocumented immigrants.
-Dr. Mary Lynn Trawick, an associate professor of chemistry, is among Baylor’s leading cancer-fighting researchers.
-And Dr. Lisa Giocomo, BA ’02, has a research lab at Stanford University, where she’s breaking new ground in understanding the grid cells that create the brain’s “GPS.”
+For instance, Dr. Lori Baker, BA ’93, MA ’94, is vice provost for faculty development and diversity and a professor of anthropology, and is recognized nationally for her forensic work in identifying the remains of undocumented immigrants.
+Dr. Mary Lynn Trawick and Dr. Leigh Greathouse are among Baylor’s leading cancer-fighting researchers.
+Dr. Lisa Giocomo, BA ’02, has a research lab at Stanford University, where she’s breaking new ground in understanding the grid cells that create the brain’s “GPS.”
 And Dr. Erica Bruce is working on a way to extend the “golden hour” — a 60 minute-period during which a critically injured person’s chances of survival are highest — to an incredible 72 hours.
 And such Baylor professors as Drs.
 Annie Ginty (stress and health), Jessica Peck (nursing), Devan Stahl (bioethics), Kelly Ylitalo (healthy aging), Jung-Hyun Min (DNA damage and repair), Lorin Matthews (dusty plasma), Annette von Jouanne (renewable energy) and Sarah Kienle (pinniped facial structures) have become important voices in their fields.
 And Baylor alumni like Dr. Lisa Giocomo (BA ’02; leads a Stanford research lab), Kristen Mittelman (BS ’00; co-founded of a DNA analysis company) and Olivia Gambelin (BA ’17; founded a technological ethics company) are leading the next generation of women in the sciences.